* Investors cautious over Q4 results

 two-thirds of the minimum dividends approved in 2012, following

 a global slowdown and a drop in iron ore prices.

-dulling a recent rally that pushed stocks up nearly 5 percent
+pulling back from a recent rally that pushed stocks up nearly 5

 A technical indicator known as the relative strength index

 remained in "overbought" territory, however, indicating stocks

 may have room to fall further in coming sessions.